Foursheepsir/AI_Fake_Real_Detection/README.md

 The project consists of two main Python scripts:

-1. `news_classifier.py`: The main implementation with a command-line interface
+1. `news_classifier.py`: The clearer implementation with a command-line interface (results maybe different than these in Google Colab due to package version difference, random seed, and batching)
-2. `fake_real_news.py`: Alternative implementation with detailed analysis
+2. `fake_real_news.py`: Google Colab implementation with detailed analysis (we use the results from here for the report and poster)

 ### Running the Classifier